 - For more statistics including HADDOCK2.4 see here

 - An example of the server output for the e2a-hpr example provided with the HADDOCK distribution can be found here.
 This is the result of the E2A-HPr demo run below via the "easy interface" using only chemical shift perturbations.

 - A demo web form for the easy interface with pre-loaded parameters is available here.

 It corresponds to the E2A-HPR docking example based on NMR chemical shift perturbations.

-A tutorial describing the use of the HADDOCK web portal with various combinations of data is available here
+Various tutorials describing the use of the HADDOCK web portal with various combinations of data are available here

-A demo of the easy interface based on the above tutorial is available in YouTube, together with a 1 1/2 hour lecture on HADDOCK by Prof. A. Bonvin
+A demo of the easy interface based on the above tutorial is available in YouTube, together with a 3 hour recent lecture on HADDOCK by Prof. A. Bonvin

 And finally a SBGrid webinar by Prof. A. Bonvin describing the differences between using the webserver and a local version of HADDOCK is available on YouTube